br-automation-com/AS-USB/README.md

 <a name="Introduction"></a>
 ## Introduction
 This is a sample project for automatically mounting multiple USB sticks on a B&R PLC.
 The task creates a file device with the name "USB_DEVICE1", "USB_DEVICE2", "USB_DEVICE3", ...
 This device name can the be used with all libraries that support files devices, e.x.
 FileIO.
+See [**How to import the user management into an existing project.**](Logical/USBdevice/HowToImport.pdf)

 ![](Logical/mappView/Resources/Media/screenshot_main.png)